Torsion pairs for quivers and the Weyl groups: Introduction

 \textbf{Notation.} Let $K$ be an algebraically closed field.
 We denote by $D:=\Hom_K(-,K)$.
 Modules mean right modules.
 For a $K$-algebra $\La$, we denote by $\mod\Lambda$ the category of finite dimensional right $\Lambda$-modules.
 Let $X$ be a $\La$-module.
 We denote by $\add X$ (respectively, $\Sub X$, $\Fac X$) the full subcategory whose objects are direct summands (respectively, submodules, factor modules) of finite direct sums of copies of $X$. \\

 \textbf{Acknowledgements.} The first author would like to thank Osamu Iyama and Takahide Adachi for their valuable comments and stimulating discussions.
 The second author would like to thank Steffen Oppermann and Idun Reiten for their collaboration on \cite{ORT}.
-Both authors would also like to express their appreciation to the Mathematisches Forschungsinstitut Oberwolfach, where our collaboration began.
+Both authors would also like to express their appreciation to the Mathematisches Forschungsinstitut Oberwolfach, where our collaboration began, and to the referee, whose suggestions substantially improved the paper.